cellarig/Capstone-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Capstone Project Rubric

+Following described rubric points addressed.

+### 1. README (All Rubric Points REQUIRED)

+* A README with instructions is included with the project [x]
+* The README indicates which project is chosen []
+* The README includes information about each rubric point addressed [x]

+### 2. Compiling and Testing (All Rubric Points REQUIRED)

+* The submission must compile and run []

+### 3. Loops, Functions, I/O

+* The project demonstrates an understanding of C++ functions and control structures [x]
+* The project reads data from a file and process the data, or the program writes data to a file [x]
+* The project accepts user input and processes the input [x]

+### 4. Object Oriented Programming

+* The project uses Object Oriented Programming techniques [x]
+* Classes use appropriate access specifiers for class members [x]
+* Class constructors utilize member initialization lists [x]
+* Classes abstract implementation details from their interfaces []
+* Classes encapsulate behavior []
+* Classes follow an appropriate inheritance hierarchy []
+* Overloaded functions allow the same function to operate on different parameters []
+* Derived class functions override virtual base class functions []
+* Templates generalize functions in the project []

+### 5. Memory Management

+* The project makes use of references in function declarations []
+* The project uses destructors appropriately []
+* The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate []
+* The project follows the Rule of 5 []
+* The project uses move semantics to move data, instead of copying it, where possible []
+* The project uses smart pointers instead of raw pointers []

+### 6. Concurrency

+* The project uses multithreading []
+* A promise and future is used in the project []
+* A mutex or lock is used in the project []
+* A condition variable is used in the project []